diffblue/gitlab/doc/development/database/not_null_constraints.md

 ## Add a `NOT NULL` constraint to an existing column

 Adding `NOT NULL` to existing database columns usually requires multiple steps split into at least two different releases.
-If your table is sufficiently small, that you don't need to use a background migration, then you can include all these in the same merge request, but it's still recommended to use separate migrations to reduce transaction durations.
+If your table is small enough that you don't need to use a background migration, you can include all these in the same merge request.
+We recommend to use separate migrations to reduce transaction durations.

 The steps required are:

 1. Release `N.M` (current release)